cattyman919/snake/README.md

 ## About The Project

-This project is a modern implementation of the classic Snake game, inspired by the tutorial from **Learn with Gergely**.
+This project is a modern implementation of the classic Snake game, inspired by the tutorial from **Programming With Nick**.
 The player controls a snake that grows in length by eating food.
 The game ends if the snake collides with the edges of the screen or its own body.
 It's built with a clean and modular C++ structure and uses CMake for easy building across multiple platforms.

 ### Key Features